m-vokhm/Quadruple/README.md

 This significantly reduces the overall performance and causes instability in the execution time, while the processor load can be 100% most of the time, which means that the performance of other tasks running on the computer during such calculations decreases.

-Quadruple does not use heap memory in arithmetic operatons, and the mutable nature of Quadruple in many cases allows most or even all of the computations to be performed without creating new object instances, which gives additional benefits on large amounts of data.
+Unlike `BgDecimal`, `Quadruple` does not use heap memory in arithmetic operations, and the mutable nature of `Quadruple` in many cases allows most or even all of the computations to be performed without creating new object instances, which gives additional benefits on large amounts of data.